 A Fall Wisconsin Cheese Tour

-Contributor David Phillips recently participated in the Wisconsin Cheese Tour organized by Dairy Farmers of Wisconsin, and while he will soon produce a few articles from the experience, he just can’t wait to tell you about the experience.
+Contributor David Phillips recently participated in the Wisconsin Cheese Tour organized by Dairy Farmers of Wisconsin, and while he will soon produce a few articles from the experience, he just can’t wait to tell you about it.

 Rush Creek Reserve cheese wheels aging